LanSchool Air enables Washington Elementary faculty to reclaim teaching time

 Seeing the opportunities ahead of them, the school administrator submitted — and qualified for — a technology grant that enabled Washington Elementary to provide 1:1 Chromebooks to its students.
 Suddenly, LanSchool Air became more necessary than ever.

 “The LanSchool Air team was super helpful in guiding the entire process as we were updating our infrastructure,” Brito said.
 “I felt so taken care of.
-I felt so often that I was being a squeaky wheel or a thorn in the behind, but Lee and her team never made me feel that way.
+I felt so often that I was being a squeaky wheel or a thorn in the behind, but the team never made me feel that way.
 They called to check on me, and it validated the effort I was putting forth.”

 Results: LanSchool Air transforms Washington Elementary classes by enabling productive online learning